Department of International Language and Culture Studies

 - An independent study will only be allowed in exceptional cases when the Department or program has been unable to provide a course needed for graduation.

 - Students who are unable to take a course due to scheduling conflicts are not eligible to take an independent study unless special permission is granted by the faculty in their major and in consultation with the chair of ILCS.

 - Each independent study should be roughly equivalent to 64 hours of work (based on the model of one hour per week of contact time and three hours of additional work in a 16-week semester).
 The ratio of contact time to independent work will be decided by the individual instructor.

 - Students may not take lower-division courses (100 or 200 level) by independent study.

 - An independent study can be one credit or more, however the typical independent study is three credit hours.
 In general, no more than three credits of independent study may count towards graduation.
 Exceptions are rare and will only be granted to students in extraordinary circumstances.

 Both majors and non-majors are encouraged to study abroad.
-Programs are available at all levels to study French, German, Spanish, Italian, Russian, Portuguese, Arabic, Japanese, Chinese, Korean, and many more.
+Programs are available at all levels to study a variety of international languages, culture, literature, film, linguistics, and nearly any other field.
 Students can take courses in language and culture, content area courses in a host language, or a mix of English and host language courses.
 Students have the option of over 600 programs in over 90 different countries for anywhere between two weeks and two semesters; plus financial aid applies.
 Pay PFW tuition and housing and study in over 50 countries with ISEP exchange.
-There are also many generous scholarships for students to study a language abroad for either a summer or semester.
-For further information you can visit the Office of International Education in Walb Union Room 145 or phone 260-481-6494.
+There are also many generous scholarships for students to study a language abroad, and opportunities to meet many different scheduling needs.
+For further information you can contact Jamie Fleming, Director of Study Abroad, in Liberal Arts Room 264, at email@example.com, or phone 260-481-0322.